DrSleep/tensorflow-deeplab-resnet/README.md

 At the moment, the post-processing step with CRF is not implemented.
 Besides that, multi-scale inputs are missing, as well.
 No weight regularisation is applied.

-## Updates

-**29 Jan, 2017**:
-* Fixed the implementation of the batch normalisation layer: it now supports both the training and inference steps.
-If the flag `--is-training` is provided, the running means and variances will be updated; otherwise, they will be kept intact;
-*  Image summaries during the training process can now be seen using TensorBoard.

 ## Other implementations
 * [DeepLab-LargeFOV in TensorFlow](https://github.com/DrSleep/tensorflow-deeplab-lfov)